JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

   [runtimes](https://github.com/opencontainers/runtime-spec), and [distributing
   images](https://github.com/opencontainers/distribution-spec).
 You don't need to worry about the details for this lab, just know that an OCI Artifact is a bundle of files that conforms to the OCI standards.
+- **Container Runtime**: Container runtimes are software components that facilitate running containers on a host operating system.
+In this lab we're going to use `docker` as our container runtime; while there are alternatives, this is the most widely adopted containerization software and simplest place to start.

 For more background, see docker's [What is a Container?](https://www.docker.com/resources/what-container/) page.